JulianaVelasques/JulianaVelasques/README.md

 # Hey there, this is Juliana 👋

-### I'm a Software engineer and Machine learning enthusiast.
+### I'm a Software engineer/Data Scientist and Machine learning enthusiast.

 - 🎓 Education:
 	- Bachelor's in Computer Engineering - Currently (Remote)